xjarg/xjarg.github.io/cvens.md

 **2016** Experimental video proyection from the project *127.0.0.1* as part of the Festival Internacional Saltillo 2016.
 Centro Cultural Casa Purcell.

-**2016** Videos from the project *Super 8* were selected to be part of the exposition *Nuevo Mundo, 777 Kilómetros a la redonda*.
+**2016** Videos from the project *Super 8* were selected to be part of the exhibition *Nuevo Mundo, 777 Kilómetros a la redonda*.
 Coordinación de Artes Visuales del Instituto Cultural de León (León, Guanajuato).

 **2016** Screenwriting teacher.
 Universidad La Salle de Saltillo.